vladcc/object-oriented-c/README.txt

 !!!IMPORTANT CAVEAT!!!
 The method described below violates the C standard strict aliasing rule.
 If you don't know what that rule is, you are a happier person.
-If you do know what that rule is, you are gathering a mob and getting your pitchfork ready right about now.
+If you do know what that rule is, you are gathering a mob and getting your pitchforks ready right about now.
 Far be it for me to inconvenience you and your friends by letting you waste a trip, I'm lettinig you know that the breaking of this rule is not a big deal.
 Seriously.
 It's important only when compiling with high level optimization on.
 Also there are commercial compilers that don't even support it.